aarjmand/exchangerates/docs/user_guide.md

 Additionally, the application incorporates a basic medallion architecture pattern and pipeline structure to enhance its coherence and efficiency.

 #### Getting Started
+The application has been developed using [JupyterLite](https://jupyter.org/try), with all source and test files stored in ```.ipynb``` format.
+To utilize the application, it is necessary to clone this repository into Jupyter or any other compatible platform.

+Please ensure that all folders, except for the ```docs``` folder, are present in your environment for the application to function properly.

+Once the setup is complete, navigate to the ```main.ipynb``` notebook and execute it.
+This process retrieves data from the API, organizes it into different layers, and generates a statistical table and two charts.

+The statistical table and one of the charts offer interactive features, allowing users to select specific currencies for filtering purposes.

 #### Using the Application